hyacob-89/fake_news_detector/README.md

 #### Project Description
 Using data sets provided by Clément Bisaill via Kaggle, we developed a Fake News Detector designed to identify and analyze news articles, and their level of truthfulness.
 The list of articles in this dataset were procured by [Politifact](https://www.politifact.com/) and categorized according to their [“Truth-O-Meter Ratings”](https://www.politifact.com/article/2018/feb/12/principles-truth-o-meter-politifacts-methodology-i/#Truth-O-Meter%20ratings) listed below.
 Data was then taken from Politifact Truth-o-Meter for years 2016-2017 categorized as either "True" or "False".
-Our goal was to perform ETL on the data in Python and PostgreSQL, and leverage machine learning and NLP techniques to analyze/detect fake news.
+Our goal was to perform ETL on the data in Python , and leverage machine learning and NLP techniques to analyze/detect fake news.

-#### Truth-O-Meter Ratings
-  * TRUE – The statement is accurate and there’s nothing significant missing.
-  * MOSTLY TRUE – The statement is accurate but needs clarification or additional information.
-  * HALF TRUE – The statement is partially accurate but leaves out important details or takes things out of context.
-  * MOSTLY FALSE – The statement contains an element of truth but ignores critical facts that would give a different impression.
-  * FALSE – The statement is not accurate.
-  * PANTS ON FIRE – The statement is not accurate and makes a ridiculous claim.

 #### How does Politifact Fact-check?